Zuk3y/monoui/README.md

 3. Toggle the preview to show the source code and click the `</> Copy` button.
 4. Paste the copied code into your project.

-> All components support dark mode and are fully responsive on mobile, tablet, and desktop devices.
+> All components are fully responsive on mobile, tablet, and desktop devices.

 ## Components